nicky-nym/nicky-nym.github.io/index.md

 ## The cities we are building are not nearly as well designed as they could be, resulting in a **staggering opportunity cost**.

-> "The sad thing is that we're going to develop more urban area
-> in the next 100 years than currently exists on Earth.
-> If we stick to business as usual most of it is going to be
+> "If we stick to business as usual most of it is going to be
-> disorderly and less functional than the stuff we already have."
+> disorderly and less functional than the stuff we already have."[^growth]
 >
 > Paul Romer, Nobel prize-winning economist, New York University.

+> "If you build a new city you don't have to relocate or work
+> around existing roads or rivers or factories or houses.
+> You also don’t have to work around existing political processes,
+> community groups, civic organisations ... or even existing
+> regulations and rules."[^growth]
+>
+> John Macomber, senior lecturer, Harvard Business School.

 ---